blog

 Lastly, event organizers and housing companies will contract strategically to secure large blocks to keep teams together.
 By keeping the team in one location, coaches and managers can monitor the team's whereabouts more effectively.
 The safety and well-being of the players are easier to manage when everyone stays at the same property.

-While enforcing Stay to Play policies can provide many benefits, there are some limitations to the policy.
+While enforcing Stay-to-Play policies can provide many benefits, there are some limitations to the policy.
 For example, participants and their families have limited flexibility regarding accommodations because they must adhere to the list of designated hotels.

 The selected hotels or accommodations may not meet families' needs or preferences regarding location, amenities, or affordability–and feeling forced into anything isn’t always appreciated.

-Other restrictions that can occur when using Stay to Play include:
+Other restrictions that can occur when using Stay-to-Play include:

 • Affordability: The hotels chosen may not always be affordable for every member of the tournament.